 Lesson to be Learned

-To have existing rules does not mean that the rules are fair, and sometimes these rules need to be revisited.
-If Osaka had a greater understanding of the rules, however, her approach may have been different.
-Maybe she would have done more before the tournament to get the rules changed before deciding to simply break the rules.
-When possible, it is always best to first work within the rules, before deciding to break the rules.
+Having existing rules does not mean the rules are fair, and sometimes these rules need to be revisited.
+However, if Osaka had a greater understanding of the rules, her approach may have been different.
+Maybe she would have done more before the tournament to get the rules changed before deciding to break the rules.
+When possible, it is always best to work within the rules before deciding to break them.

 3. What is the appropriate mode of communication?

 A few days before Osaka’s scheduled first-round match at Roland-Garros, she announced via social media that she would not participate in any media interviews.
 It does not appear, however, that Osaka notified the officials at Roland-Garros before making her public statement on social media.
 Even after her public post, members of Roland-Garros tried to reach out to her twice with no response.
 According to the joint statement from Grand Slam tournaments regarding Naomi Osaka:

 "Following [Osaka’s] announcement, the Roland-Garros teams asked her to reconsider her position and tried unsuccessfully to speak with her to check on her well-being, understand the specifics of her issue and what might be done to address it on site.
 Following the lack of engagement by Naomi Osaka, the Australian Open, Roland-Garros, Wimbledon and the US Open jointly wrote to her to check on her well-being and offer support, underline their commitment to all athletes’ well-being and suggest dialog on the issues."